For seven years, John Bortscheller embraced his new “dad career.”

-It also gives moms and dads a chance to experiment with jumping back into the working world and, potentially, with a new career path.
+It also gives moms and dads a chance to experiment with jumping back into the working world, potentially with a new career path.

-Several of the program’s participants realized at the end of the internship program that going back to work wasn’t the right fit for their family, and Forman says that’s OK, too.
+Several of the program’s participants realized at the end of the internship program that the decision to return to work wasn’t right for their family, and Forman says that’s OK, too.